Review | The inspiration for Maisie Dobbs? Jacqueline Winspear’s memoir offers charming clues

 Zofia Smardz is a former editor with the Style section and the Washington Post Magazine.

-This Time Nest Your We’ll Be Laughing
+This Time Next Year We’ll Be Laughing

 By Jacqueline Winspear